Abnormal faeces in dogs and cats

 In a healthy animal, faeces should be well-formed, like play dough, i.e. not too hard or too soft or mushy.
 Ideally, it should be in log shapes with little segments in it so that if moved, it would break into smaller pieces.

 The faecal scoring system is helpful in determining the consistency of the stool; the stool is graded from type 1 to type 7 or 8, where type 1 represents very hard, dry pellets and type 7 or 8 is liquid (see diagram below).
 According to this scale, the ideal stool has a score of 2.
-An overly hard stool can be painful to pass and may be a sign of dehydration, while an overly loose stool, or diarrhoea, can be a sign of an underlying disorder such as inflammatory bowel disease.
+An overly hard stool can be painful to pass and may be a sign of dehydration, while an overly loose stool, or diarrhoea can be accompanied by an increased urge to defecate and straining due to inflammation of the gut.

 faecal scoring system in dogs